w3security/cli/help/cli-commands/container-monitor.md

 The `w3security container monitor` command captures the container image layers and dependencies and monitor for vulnerabilities on [w3security.io](https://w3security.io)

-For more information see [Snyk CLI for container security](https://docs.w3security.io/products/w3security-container/w3security-cli-for-container-security)
+For more information see [w3security CLI for container security](https://docs.w3security.io/products/w3security-container/w3security-cli-for-container-security)

 ## Exit codes